 When my daughter was very young she refused to watch anything filmed in black and white.
 From her perspective it was not only old, and probably irrelevant, it looked old and probably irrelevant.

 It also handily illustrates my contention that the age we're currently living in began, more or less, in 1965.
 This was roughly when, in the USA at least, the cultural consensus — many of us viewing many things in a black and white sort of way — began fragmenting.

 Bonkercockie: Bonkercockie means the same as BS, at least in my world.
 If you google it you will discover the inventor attributes other meanings to it as well.

 Callowyutes: Combination of the word callow, which according to Merriam-Webster is a "young person who does not have much experience and does not know how to behave the way

-Citizens of the Republic: Way cooler than dudes and dudettes.
-Serves to subliminally (shh, don't tell anyone) remind my gentlereaders (scroll down) we don't live in a democracy (a mild obsession of mine) and set the stage for my eventual benevolent monarchy, a genuine democratic republic with a king (it's complicated...).
+Citizens of the Republic: Serves to subliminally (shh, don't tell anyone) remind my gentlereaders (scroll down) we don't live in a democracy (a mild obsession of mine) and set the stage for my eventual benevolent monarchy, a genuinely democratic republic with a king (it's complicated...).